PrestaShop/prestashop.github.io/news/_posts/starter-theme/2015-12-17-starter-theme-news-3.markdown

 That way, we have more control of the layout of payment options.

-To help you to create or adapt your payment modules, we have reworked bankwire and developed paymentexample.
-This module is an example of what you can do and implements 4 types of payment modules working :
+To help you to create or adapt your payment modules, we have reworked bankwire and developed **paymentexample**.
+This module is an example of what you can do.
+It implements 4 types of payment modules, working:

-* offline : call a simple URL, like bankwire or cheque
+* offline: call a simple URL, like bankwire or cheque

-* externally : call a simple URL but a third part webserver process the payment, like PayPal
+* externally: call a simple URL but a third-party webserver processes the payment, like PayPal

-* embedded : write the credit card infos on the website directly in a form, like Stripe
+* embedded: write the credit card details on the website directly in a form, like Stripe

 * in iframe: payment form displayed inside an iframe, like Paypal Integral Evolution